 The posted countwheell bell-striking movement with later anchor escapement for regulation by a seconds pendulum swinging behind the rear frame, the dial with engraved ring of stylised leafy tulip sprays issuing from a three-petal flowerhead positioned above six o'clock, and iron hand.
 Roman numeral chapter ring with stylised wheatear half hour markers and engraved leafy infill to angles, the standard London third period frame with column turned corner posts beneath dolphin pierced frets, vase turned finials and domed bell bearer, the sides with hinged brass doors and the rear with original iron backplate, 32.5cm (12.75ins) high excluding later top finial.

-Provenance: By repute an important private estate, Cardiganshire.
+Provenance: An important private estate, Cardiganshire.

 A textbook example of London third period practice using frame castings developed probably just prior to 1660 (see White, George English Lantern Clocks page 180 figures IV/37 - IV/39 and lot 153).
 By this time the design of the dial engraving had also become relatively standardised and can be compared (along with the iron hand) with a clocks by numerous examples by the likes of Nicholas Coxeter, Richard Ames and Thomas Wheeler made during the 1660's-70's.

-The clock was also fitted with an alarm which was also removed during conversion to long pendulum leaving spare holes in the original iron backplate.
-The dial has is lacking the alarm disc otherwise it's in good condition with fine original iron hand.
+The clock was also fitted with an alarm which was removed during subsequent conversion to long pendulum leaving spare holes in the original iron backplate.
+The dial is lacking the alarm disc otherwise it's in very good condition with fine original iron hand.
 The side doors appear original as does the bell bearer and frets; the top finial is a replacement.
 Includes single weight and long pendulum.

 A posted countwheel bell-striking movement with separately wound trains, iron pivot bars and verge escapement regulated by horizontal balance wheel oscillating above the top plate, with an iron dial now applied with a narrow brass Roman numeral chapter ring with stylised wheatear hour markers and generous sculpted brass hand, the frame with square section corner posts and diagonal bracing bars to the sides beneath scroll pierced iron frets, vase turned finials and domed bell bearer above, the sides with iron doors suspended from pin hinges applied to the edges of the conforming fixed backplate with hanging hoop and spurs, on turned ball feet, (escapement reinstated, with restorations and replacements mainly to exterior), 38cm (15ins) high.